-Candidates may recognize the complex interplay between social institutions and individual agency in the production of knowledge and belief, aided by Bourdieu's practice theory, or by post-structuralist, neo-Marxist or any other relevant analytical frameworks.
+Candidates may recognize the complex interplay between social institutions and individual agency in the production of knowledge and belief.
 Students may refer to the power of the biomedical discourse - as a knowledge/power dyad - to dominate perceptions and understandings of health and the body and its centrality on how people experience and make sense of their worlds.
-Alternatively, candidates may focus on symbolic or interpretive theoretical perspectives, for instance, by discussing issues of morals, classifications, systems of value, and meanings.
+Alternatively, candidates may discuss issues of morals, classifications, systems of value, and meanings.